 While the pizza industry thrived in other parts of the world for hundreds of years, it wasn’t thriving in North America until the 1940s.
 But before that, there were individuals like Gennaro Lombardi who worked hard to spread the popularity of pizza in the Western world.

-In 1905, Lombardi opened up Lombardi’s Pizzeria, becoming a vital part of the community in New York’s Little Italy, and known as the first pizzeria in the U.S. Lombardi’s Pizzeria directly inspired the creation of several other successful NY pizza restaurants, such as John’s Pizzeria in the West Village and Totonno’s in Coney Island.
+In 1905, Lombardi opened up Lombardi’s Pizzeria, becoming a vital part of the community in New York’s Little Italy, and known as the first pizzeria in the U.S. Lombardi demonstrated how to run a pizza business in the Western world and directly inspired the creation of several other successful NY pizza restaurants, such as John’s Pizzeria in the West Village and Totonno’s in Coney Island.
 Without his long days of working to keep his shop doors open during the early 20th century, it might have been quite some time before pizza truly gained a foothold in the United States.

 These individuals contributed significantly to the pizza industry, and their legacy is still felt with every slice you eat.
 However, not every pizza innovator was a success.
 Check out these 6 biggest pizza failures in history and what you can learn from them so that you don’t make the same mistakes.